 Lodging: Zlata Hvezda

-Day 9: Hluboka Castle and into Česky Budejovice along the Vltava River
+Day 9: Hluboka Castle and into Česke Budejovice along the Vltava River

 Highlights: The 19th century Hluboka Castle and Česky Budejovice, home to the original Budweiser beerToday we leave the man-made lake district of Trebon and pedal northwest to Hluboka, the 19th Century "Windsor Castle" look-alike.
 Those who wish can double the length of their ride north along the Vltava River and back.
-Our route this afternoon takes us on a modern bike path right into the heart of Česky Budejovice.
-With a wide variety of late Renaissance and Baroque buildings on the central square - one of the largest in Central Europe - Česky Budejovice presents itself as a rich and proud regional center commanding as much respect in the 21st century as it did in the 17th.
-Dinner is together.
+Our route this afternoon takes us on a modern bike path right into the heart of Česke Budejovice.
+With a wide variety of late Renaissance and Baroque buildings on the central square - one of the largest in Central Europe - Česke Budejovice presents itself as a rich and proud regional center commanding as much respect in the 21st century as it did in the 17th.
+Dinner is on your own tonight.
 Distance: 42-74 km (26-46 miles).

 Day 10: Bicycle from Česke Budejovice to Česky Krumlov

 Highlights: The historic and perfectly preserved 16th century town of Česky KrumlovWe complete our tour of southern Moravia and Bohemia by following the Vltava River south from Česke Budejovice to one of the most enchanting of Central European towns, Česky Krumlov.
 You'll find you've pedaled into the archetypal, quaint Central European village.
 Located on a meander of the river, Krumlov is almost completely surrounded by water.
 Towering above the village is a massive castle complex with a spectacular round tower.
-We'll take a short guided walk around town this evening before we celebrate our grand tour of the historic Czech Republic with a dinner together near the picture-perfect square and castle of Česky Krumlov.
+This evening we celebrate our grand tour of the historic Czech Republic with a fun medieval dinner together near the picture-perfect square and castle of Česky Krumlov.
 Daily Mileage: 50 km (32 miles).

 Day 11: We'll offer a shuttle today from Česky Krumlov to Prague

 Highlights: Waking up in one of Central Europe's most delightful towns, Česky KrumlovIf you have the time you may want to stay an extra night just to wander the corners of this Medieval and Renaissance town.
 (You could travel Europe for two decades without finding another like it.)
-Otherwise, take in the last of the village this morning before taking our shuttle to Prague.
+Otherwise, we offer a shuttle to Prague, arriving early afternoon, for those that wish.

 HighlightsHluboka Castle, UNESCO World Heritage Sites of Valtice, Lednice, and Cesky Krumlov, Czech Greenways, Česky Budejovice, home to Budweiser beer, Renaissance towns of Mikulov, Krumlov, Telč, Slavonice, and Trebon